 I also love looking at the subway stations and just observing locals.

-11 Subway Travel Tips
+11 Tips for Trouble-Free Subway Travel

 - The name of the subways vary.
 The most common name throughout the world is the metro.
 However, there are many exceptions, including the tube in London, the U-Bahn in Berlin,

 - Subway Connections can be confusing.
 I have made more mistakes in connections on subways than anything else.
 Make sure that you carefully check the signs to make sure that you connect to the correct line.
 Check the maps inside the subway trains to ensure you know how to get to your destination correctly.

 - Listen for announcements and look for electronic billboards indicating the stop names along the subway route.
 The names of most subway stations are on display throughout the station.
 If you can, sit near the subway map (or carry a map with you) and follow the stops so you get off at the correct stop.

 - If you miss your stop by mistake, go to the other side of the tracks.
 Then, backtrack on the train heading in the opposite direction.
 (Don’t cross the tracks, though).